webdiscus/pug-loader/README.md

 Include the template from sub directory: <br> `include mixins`<br>``img(src=require('./image.jpeg'))``| <span style="color:green">**OK**</span> | <span style="color:red">fail</span> | when use a mixin and require on same file, then `pugjs/pug-loader` can't resolve the file in require().

 ---
-More examples of usages see in [test cases](https://github.com/webdiscus/pug-loader/tree/master/test/cases).
 > Important: in examples used name of loader as `pug-loader`, because it is defined as **alias** at resolveLoader:
 > ```js
 > {